Friday, January 30, 2009

 Nitrogenomics: Is the term worth science?

-If anyone search the internet for the term 'nitrogenomics' chances are that you will be taken first to a page in Wikipedia (the free encyclopedia), describing,
+Anyone searching the internet for the term 'nitrogenomics', chances are that you will be taken to a page describing,

 Nitrogenomics as the branch of the study of genomics pertaining to nitrogen utilisation and assimilation in organisms.
 Nitrogen is a primary nutrient essential for sustaining the life of every organism.
 Nitrogen is freely available in the atmosphere and Earth's crust and is generally assimilated by plants and microorganisms, then moved to higher organisms through the food chain.
 Genomics of nitrogen assimilation lie at different levels of organisms, from microbes to higher organisms, where different genetic controls regulate the actual assimilation.